 October 1, 2019, I left the operating room, ICU, and ER to become Medical Director of the Oregon Medical Board.
 The Board licenses and regulates 24,000 doctors, PAs, and acupuncturists.
 Let’s just say it’s a little different from guiding patients through surgery.

-I couldn’t do any of this without the love and support of Kendra Farris MD, my wife of nearly four decades, and of my sons, Brian and Nick, daughters-in-law, Alexis and Becky, and rising as I type, Charlie and Paul Farris, the Next Generation.
+I couldn’t do any of this without the love and support of Kendra Farris MD, my wife of four-plus decades, and of my sons, Brian and Nick, daughters-in-law, Alexis and Becky, and rising as I type, Charlie, Paul, and Paxton Farris, the Next Generation.

 I like going home to Nebraska.
 At last look, that pig shed was still standing.